 Spring and dampers:

 In recent times there have been changes in the spring and dampers front.
 Air springs are increasingly replacing coil springs as the preferred means of taking in shock in most suspension forks nowadays.
 The best suspension springs for mountain bikes will feature a positive and negative air chamber in one leg.
 This will usually be controlled by a single valve.
 The other leg houses an oil damping system that controls the action of the fork.
 Forks with this kind of construction are the best is out there.

 A suspension fork may either be costly as a result of brand or the feature it packs.
 While additional features may be desirable some may be bloatware and not add any tangible benefits.
 Established brands, on the other hand, are prestigious to own but some unknown brands may surpass them in performance.
 It is thereby important not to spend a fortune on a fork without performing a cost-benefit analysis.

-By going through the product reviews and then analyzing our buyer's guide, we now consider you well versed to make the right decision when it comes to choosing the best suspension fork for your mountain bike.
+By going through the product reviews and then analyzing our buyer's guide, I now consider you well versed to make the right decision when it comes to choosing the best suspension fork for your mountain bike.
 All the six brands presented to you have varying characteristics, features, and costs.
 They are everything for everybody including people on a tight budget, those looking to balance between features and cost and those willing to spend top dollar for the best.

 We, however, can guarantee that all are capable of holding up well despite their minor cons here and there.
 Would I recommend anyone of the bike suspension forks to my really close friends?
 I wouldn't recommend them more.
 The onus is now upon you to take a step in the right direction.